The modern world hinges on the ability to create better user experience through carefully crafted design.

 Category: Uncategorized Page 1 of 16

-As I stepped onto the deck of a sailboat for the first time, I felt a sense of exhilaration mingled with apprehension.
-The terminology was foreign, the rigging intricate, but beneath the surface lay an undeniable allure—a promise of childlike adventure, a chance to learn something and not be good at it at all.
+As I stepped onto the deck of a sailboat for the first time, a sense of apprehension quickly enveloped me; my sense of stability rocked with each small wave.
+The terminology was entirely foreign – “it’s time to raise the halyard,” “don’t forget to tighten the boom vang,” or “we’re not ready to gybe yet” – but beneath the surface lay an undeniable allure: a promise of childlike adventure, a chance to learn something new without the responsibility to be good at it yet.
+A fitting promise, as our adult class followed a summer camp of nine- and ten-year olds learning the same things earlier in the day.

 Years ago, as a medical student in Boston, I watched a senior surgeon operate on a woman.
 The surgeon, call him Dr. Castle, was a legend among the surgical residents.
 About six feet tall, with an imposing, formal manner that made the trainees quake in their clogs, he spoke in a slow, nasal tone that carried the distinct drawl of the South.
 There was something tensile in his build—more steel wire than iron girder—as if his physique had been built to illustrate the difference between stamina and strength.
 He began rounds at five every morning, then moved down to the operating theaters in the basement by six fifteen, and worked through the day into the early evening.
 He spent the weekends sailing near Scituate in a one-mast sloop that he had nicknamed The Knife.